spgarcica/Project_2018_II/README.md

 ```
 sudo pacman -S make
 ```

+For the parallel version you will need openmpi libraries of a version > 1.7.
 ### How to download the code
 If you have an installation of git in your computer you can clone this repository using the clone command:
 ```